-See HHS's instructions (the section on returning interest is at the bottom of the page), but note they vary somewhat with what is above.
+See HHS's instructions (the section on returning interest is at the bottom of the page), but note that they vary somewhat with what is above.
 For example, the HHS webpage refers to payee account and grant numbers that do not apply here and may be ignored.

-Schools may remit excess interest electronically by ACH direct deposit or by FedWire; they may also mail a paper check, though the electronic methods are preferred.
-Note too that the mailing address for paper checks is no longer the Rockville, Maryland address that was included in the regulations.
+Schools may remit excess interest electronically by ACH direct deposit or by FedWire; schools may also mail a paper check, though the electronic methods are preferred.
+The mailing address for paper checks is: